b-kwizera/alu-shell/init_files_variables_and_expansions/README.md

 7-create_global_variable: Creates a global variable BEST with value 'School'
 8-true_knowledge: Prints the result of 128 + value of TRUEKNOWLEDGE environment variable
-9-divide_and_rule: Prints the result of POWER divided by DIVIDE using environment variables
+9-divide_and_rule: Prints the result of POWER divided by DIVIDE using environment variables 10-love_exponent_breath - Displays the result of BREATH raised to the power LOVE using environment variables.